alhajee/ckan/doc/sysadmin-guide.rst

 Here you can edit the following:

 Site title
-    This title is used in the HTML <title> of pages served by CKAN (which may be displayed on your browser's title bar).
-For example if your site title is "CKAN Demo", the home page is called "Welcome - CKAN Demo".
+    This title is used in the HTML <title> of pages served by FMLD (which may be displayed on your browser's title bar).
+For example if your site title is "FMLD Demo", the home page is called "Welcome - FMLD Demo".
 The site title is also used in a few other places, e.g. in the alt-text of the main site logo.

 Style
     Choose one of five colour schemes for the default theme.

 Site tag line
-    This is not used in CKAN's current default themes, but may be used in future.
+    This is not used in FMLD's current default themes, but may be used in future.

 Site tag logo
-    A URL for the site logo, used at the head of every page of CKAN.
+    A URL for the site logo, used at the head of every page of FMLD.

 About
     Text that appears on the "about" page, ``http://<my-ckan-url>/about``.
 You can use `Markdown`_ here.
-If it is left empty, a standard text describing CKAN will appear.
+If it is left empty, a standard text describing FMLD will appear.

 .. _Markdown: http://daringfireball.net/projects/markdown/basics